Hoop Earrings Are More Than a Trend

 Hoop earrings in the western world

-In their dealings along the Mediterranean coast and surrounding areas, Egyptians brought hoop earrings to the West; particularly ancient Greece and Rome.
+In their dealings along the Mediterranean coast and surrounding areas, Egyptians brought hoop earrings to the West; Greece and Rome in particular.
 In the Greco-Roman culture, it was mainly women who wore hoops.
 Men of high social status did too at times, but it was rather uncommon since they saw this trend in a man as barbarian and wild.

 Hoop Earrings in Romani Culture

 Hoop earrings are a big part of Romani culture.
 Often referred to as “gypsies” in the US or “tzigane” in Europe, Romani people come from the Punjab region of north India.
 What’s more, some researchers believe that it was precisely in India where the first hoops were spotted; long before than in Nubia and Sumer.
-Although this is a less known argument, they claim that hoop earrings originated in India around 5000 BCE.
+Although a less spread opinion, it claims that hoop earrings originated in India around 5000 BCE.